 In 1992, Manager Patricia Folk and her staff of four moved to a larger facility at 14316 National Highway, the first property actually owned by the credit union.
 Much of the remodeling was completed by George Schoenadel.
 Later, a night drop and drive-up window were added to better meet the needs of the members.

-After 68 years in existence, ACT 1st Federal Credit Union membership has grown to over 11,000.
-CEO/President, Christie Clark, now manages a staff of 39 and assets have grown to approximately $110 million.
+After 68 years in existence, ACT 1st Federal Credit Union membership has grown to over 11,000 members.
+CEO/President, Christie Clark, now manages a staff of 46 employees and assets have grown to approximately $125 million.
 The Credit Union has three branch locations and another opening in 2019.

 Today, ACT 1st Federal Credit Union offers full-service banking and an informational website to inform members of the wide variety of products and services offered.

-The foundation of our organization, established by the early volunteers and now managed by Christie Clark, continues to promote the trust that began over a half century ago.
+Our organization, established by early volunteers and now managed by Christie Clark, continues to promote the trust that began over a half century ago.
 The cohesiveness of the members who support the organization, the volunteers who serve on the board and committees, and the staff who so diligently perform their duties while maintaining an open and friendly relationship, are responsible for our successes.